MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 * There will be specific upgrade instructions if necessary, e.g. when there are new configuration parameters.

+## Release 1.26.0

+**Breaking changes**

+* The attribute `unknown_license` in License Components and License Policies has been renamed to `non_spdx_license`.
+This was necessary to avoid confusion with the License Policy evaluation result `Unknown`, when a license is not included in the License Policy.

 ## Release 1.22.0

 **Breaking changes**